GewelsJI/VPS/README.md

     <img src="./assets/the-reading-list.png"/> <br />
 </p>

 In order to better understand the development of this field and to help researchers in their research process, we build the comprehensive **Paper Reading List**.
 It includes **119** colonoscopy imaging-based AI scientific research in recent **12** years.
 It includes several fields, such as image polyp segmentation, video polyp segmentation, image polyp detection, video polyp detection, and image polyp classification.
-We also list some interesting resources about human colonoscopy.
+Besides, we will provide some interesting resources about human colonoscopy.

 - The latest paper reading list and some interesting resources refer to [`Awesome-Video-Polyp-Segmentation.md`](https://github.com/GewelsJI/VPS/blob/main/docs/AWESOME_VPS.md)